typekit/fonts-api-docs/overview.md

 Need an overview of how to partner with us on a Platform integration?
 Get started on our [Partnership](partnership.md) page.
 Learn about our recommendations for copywriting and styling Typekit-related features in our [Patterns](patterns.md) for good typographic UI.
 Get the full, detailed developer resources for using [Typekit Platform APIs](api_reference.md).

-Questions?
-Send us an <a href="mailto:fontintegrations@adobe.com">email</a>.
-We look forward to working with you!